By Bruce Newell and Stan Bradshaw

 After the G/flex cured, we ripped the tape off inside and out.
 Then we went back and filled voids where bubbles had sneaked in.
 Epoxy isn’t champagne, and bubbles just don’t add much except possible areas of failure.
 Come to think of it, after a lot of champagne, the bubbles here too add possible areas of failure.

-Following these repairs, the hull was rigid again, and we went back to square one, opening up the previously uncut crack from the sheer to the screw holes (usually about an inch of cracked hull), and filled it with G/flex using the same technique as described above.
+Following these repairs to the Royalex’s plastic canoe hull, it was rigid again, and we went back to square one, opening up the previously uncut crack from the sheer to the screw holes (usually about an inch of cracked hull), and filled it with G/flex using the same technique as described above.
 We used spring clamps and C-clamps to keep the hull from deforming side-to-side as we glued up these short cracks.
-Afterwards, we used a small rotary file chucked in a Dremel™ tool to fair glue lines to about 2″ below the sheer, providing a smooth hull upon which to re-attach wooden gunwales.
+Afterward, we used a small rotary file chucked in a Dremel™ tool to fair glue lines to about 2″ below the sheer, providing a smooth hull upon which to re-attach wooden gunwales.
 Each repair showed bright yellow against the turquoise hull.
 We had lacked the wit to weigh the boat before our repair, but our best estimate is that our G/flex repair added perhaps a pound or two to the canoe.
-We coated the wooden gunwales with mixture of equal parts varnish, boiled linseed oil, and mineral spirits, and added a drop or two of Japan drier to speed things along.
+We coated the wooden gunwales with a mixture of equal parts varnish, boiled linseed oil, and mineral spirits, and added a drop or two of Japan drier to speed things along.
 New color-coordinated bow and stern loops completed this extreme canoe makeover.